Without captions, warnings about Hurricane Michael failed to reach disabled | Malay Mail

-FLORIDA, Oct 13 — When Oscar-winning deaf actress Marlee Matlin turned to the internet to view a video warning about Hurricane Michael, she was quickly reminded that sign language interpreters are often edited out of broadcast clips and closed captioning seems to be non-existent online.
+PANAMA CITY BEACH, Oct 16 — When Oscar-winning deaf actress Marlee Matlin turned to the internet to view a video warning about Hurricane Michael, she was quickly reminded that sign language interpreters are often edited out of broadcast clips and closed captioning seems to be non-existent online.

 “There are 35 million deaf and hard of hearing people and it’s amazing today that there isn’t full access to them,” she told Reuters through an interpreter on Friday in a telephone interview.

-Matlin drew attention to emergency communication glitches with disabled people earlier in the week, when she tweeted on Tuesday about the Weather Channel’s failure to include closed captioning in reports about the approaching storm.
+Matlin drew attention to emergency communication glitches with disabled people earlier in the week, when she tweeted today about the Weather Company’s failure to include closed captioning in reports about the approaching storm.

 “Dear @weatherchannel I wanted to share this video for the thousands of Deaf and Hard Of Hearing residents in the path of #HurricaneMichael but unfortunately, it’s NOT closed captioned.
 Access to info is VITAL; it’s a life or death matter.
 Thank you,” Matlin wrote.